Film.ru

-According to Kritikanstvo, Film.ru has published over 3,000 film reviews.
+According to the Russian review aggregator Kritikanstvo, Film.ru has published over 3,000 film reviews.

 History

 Film.ru was created in 1999 by Sergei Aksyonov (born 6 September 1975) who also created the websites Arthouse.ru and Video Guide.
 The website was managed by Film LLC until 2006, when the website was acquired by Entertime.
 In 2007, Anton Kostylev was appointed editor-in-chief of Film.ru.
 During this time, the web traffic for the website tripled.

 In 2013, Boris Khokhlov, former editor-in-chief of Total DVD and Russian Empire, became the editor-in-chief of Film.ru, after which the site had an independent editorial board.
 The site also began regular publications of articles and film reviews.
 Since July 2018, Ekaterina Karslidi, who previously worked on the Russian film website Cinemaholics, has been the editor-in-chief.